Nepalese cuisine: Madhesi cuisine

+Tharu cuisine

 Nepal has seven low elevation Inner Terai valleys enclosed by the Sivalik and Mahabharat ranges.
-Historically these valleys were extremely malarial and populated mainly by the Tharu and Maithil peoples who had genetic resistance.
+Historically these valleys were extremely malarial and populated mainly by the Tharu who had genetic resistance.
 Since the valleys were isolated from one another, Tharu enclaves spoke different dialects and had different customs.
 They may have had different cuisines, although this has not been very well studied.
 Nevertheless, most Tharu historically obtained a varied diet through hunting and gathering as well as shifting agriculture and animal husbandry.

 This contrasted with diets of Pahade/Pahari Hindus that were predominantly agricultural and used only a few sources of animal protein because of religious or caste prohibitions.
 In the 1950s, when Nepal opened its borders to foreigners and foreign aid missions, malaria suppression programs in the Inner Madhesh made it possible for people without genetic resistance to survive there.
-The Tharu and Maithil faced an influx of people fleeing land and food deficits in the hills.
-Conversion of forest and grassland to cropland and prohibitions on hunting shifted the Tharu and Maithil in the east and west away from land-based hunting and gathering, toward greater use of fish, freshwater crab, prawns and snails from rivers and ponds.
+The Tharu faced an influx of people fleeing land and food deficits in the hills.
+Conversion of forest and grassland to cropland and prohibitions on hunting shifted the Tharu in the east and west away from land-based hunting and gathering, toward greater use of fish, freshwater crab, prawns and snails from rivers and ponds.

 Tharu raise chickens and are reported to employ dogs to hunt rats in rice paddies and then roast them whole on sticks.
 Mutton may be obtained from nomadic hill people such as Kham Magar who take herds of sheep and goats up to sub-alpine pastures bordering the high Himalaya in summer, and down to Inner Madhesh valleys in winter.
-Increasing competition for land forces the Tharu and Maithil people away from shifting cultivation toward sedentary agriculture, so the national custom of eating rice with lentils gains headway.
-The Tharu or Maithil have unique ways of preparing these staples, such as rice and lentil dumplings called bagiya or dhikri and immature rice is used to make a kind of gruel, maar.
+Increasing competition for land forces the Tharu people away from shifting cultivation toward sedentary agriculture, so the national custom of eating rice with lentils gains headway.
+The Tharu have unique ways of preparing these staples, such as rice and lentil dumplings called bagiya or dhikri and immature rice is used to make a kind of gruel, maar.

 Taro root is an important crop in the region.
 The leaves and roots are eaten.
 Sidhara is a mixture of taro root, dried fish and turmeric that is formed into cakes and dried for preservation.
 The cakes are broken up and cooked with radish, chili, garlic and other spices to accompany boiled rice.
 Snails are cleansed, boiled and spiced to make ghonghi.
-Another short compendium of Tharu and Maithil recipes includes roasted crab, wheat flatbread fried in mustard oil, and fried taro leaf cakes.
+Another short compendium of Tharu recipes includes roasted crab, wheat flatbread fried in mustard oil, and fried taro leaf cakes.